THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 no form of live-plucking or forced feeding is permitted.

 The DIST Protocol assesses animal welfare from an innovative perspective.
-In addition to the traditional approach that focuses on the environment in which the animal lives (in terms of availability of food and water, adequate space for movement, etc.), the Protocol, in line with the European Commission guidelines, also assesses welfare by carefully observing the animal through the so-called Animal-Based Measures (ABMs)5.
-ABMs allow a direct assessment of an animal’s condition, by observing how geese respond to the different factors of the environment in which they live (outcome approach).
-The DIST Protocol features nine ABMs including, among others, those designed to identify unusual behaviours or aspects such as plumophagia6, dislocated or broken wings, feather irregularities, abnormal beak colour.
+In addition to the traditional approach that focuses on the environment in which the animal lives (in terms of availability of food and water, adequate space for movement, etc.), the Protocol, in line with the European Commission guidelines, also assesses welfare by carefully observing the animal through the so-called Animal-Based Measures (ABMs)6.
+ABMs allow a direct assessment of an animal’s condition,

+by observing how geese respond to the different factors of the environment in which they live (outcome approach).
+The DIST Protocol features nine ABMs including, among others, those designed to identify unusual behaviours or aspects such as plumophagia7, dislocated or broken wings, feather irregularities, abnormal beak colour.
 These situations can be associated with environments in which welfare of geese is compromised by various factors, including high animal density, inadequate diet, lack of pasture or inappropriate animal management.

-Another important, innovative indicator introduced in the Protocol is the evaluation of the human-animal interaction through the response to a specific test (the HAR test, Estep and Hetts, 1992).
 All down suppliers must strictly comply with the Protocol’s requirements to ensure raw material traceability, animal welfare and the highest quality at every link of the down supply chain.
 To verify compliance with the principles set out in the Protocol, Moncler constantly carries out strict field audits throughout its almost entirely vertically-integrated down supply chain.
 The down supply chain includes different types of entities: geese farms; slaughterhouses where animals are exclusively slaughtered for meat production and where down is subsequently collected; and companies responsible for washing, cleaning, sorting and processing the raw material.
 Façon manufacturers who realise the finished products downstream the down purchasing process also have to be taken into account.

 To ensure the utmost impartiality of audits: